kora11e/XAI-Bankrupcy-Prediction-and-Explanation-with-XGBoost-Project/README.md

 <h3>Features:</h3>

-Text Classification:
+Data processing:

-The project loads a dataset of text reviews (presumably for sentiment analysis).
+The project loads a big dataset that is later processed into the more appropriate set of features.

-Uses a machine learning model to classify texts.
+It uses a machine learning model to classify the set of values for bankruptcy.

-TF-IDF Vectorization:

-Text data is vectorized using TfidfVectorizer, converting raw text into numerical features.
+Data Modeling:

+Columnar data is parsed into ensemble model and then optimized using Bayesian Search Space to determine the best features.

+Data Explanation:

+Data is explained using multiple etchniques to better understand how it changes over time, instance and with/without inclusion of one feature.

 Model Training:

-A Logistic Regression classifier is trained on the vectorized data.
+A XGBoost Regression is trained on the scaled data coming from bankruptcy dataset.

-The model learns to predict the sentiment of text inputs.
+The model learns to predict the probability of comany going bankrupt.

-Explainability with LIME:
+<h2>Explainability with LIME and GIME:</h2>

-LIME (Local Interpretable Model-agnostic Explanations) is used to explain individual predictions.
+<h3>LIME (Local Interpretable Model-agnostic Explanations) is used to explain individual predictions. </h3>

 Explains why a particular text was classified in a certain way by highlighting key words.

+<h3>SHAP (Shapley Additive Explanations) is used to explain impact of data on particular instance.</h3>

+It calculates how the prediction would change if a specific feature were included or excluded, across all possible combinations of features.

+Each feature gets a SHAP value:

+Positive SHAP value → pushes the prediction higher.

+Negative SHAP value → pushes the prediction lower.